skywoodsz/LVI-SAM-Quadruped/README.md

-A simple version of LVI-SAM  can be verified using a quadruped robot gazebo.
+A simple version of LVI-SAM  can be verified using a quadruped robot in gazebo.

+The demo [video](https://www.youtube.com/watch?v=_Xu8ZiidQfA) can be found.

 ![dog](./pic/dog.png)